Effects of the centrifugal force in stellar dynamo simulations: Introduction

-V530 Per is an extreme case of a rapidly rotating Sun-like star with an estimated rotation period of $0.32$~days \citep{Cang20} which corresponds to about $75\Omega_\odot$, where $\Omega_\odot$ is the rotation rate of the Sun.
-At the surface, this makes the gravitational force only 9.5 times larger than the centrifugal force.
+V530 Per is an extreme case of a rapidly rotating Sun-like star with an estimated rotation period of $0.32$~days \citep{Cang20}, which corresponds to about $75\Omega_\odot$, where $\Omega_\odot$ is the rotation rate of the Sun.
+This makes the gravitational force at its surface only 9.5 times larger than the centrifugal force.
 In comparison, in the Sun this ratio is $5.3\times10^4$.
 There are also clear differences between the magnetic field of V530~Per and the Sun.
-For example, \cite{Cang20} also found that the magnetic field distribution of V530~Per is asymmetric with respect to the equator.
-The magnetic field is characterized by a stronger magnetic field near the north pole with a peak field strength of 1~kG.
-It is yet unclear why similar stars have different field strengths and symmetries but there are indications that rotation may play an important role in the magnetic activity of Sun-like stars \citep{Lehtinen16} as well as low mass stars \citep[e.g.][]{Reiners22}.
+For example, \cite{Cang20} also find that the magnetic field distribution of V530~Per is asymmetric with respect to the equator.
+It is characterized by a stronger magnetic field near the north pole, with a peak field strength of 1~kG.
+It is as yet unclear why similar stars have different field strengths and symmetries, but there are indications that rotation may play an important role in the magnetic activity of Sun-like stars \citep{Lehtinen16} as well as low-mass stars \citep[e.g.,][]{Reiners22}.

 Such rapid rotation is commonly found in close binaries if tidal locking is assumed.
-For example, V471~Tau is a post-common-envelope binary where the secondary is a main-sequence solar-like star with a mass of $0.93M_\odot$, a radius of $0.96R_\odot$, and with a binary period of about 0.5 days \citep[e.g.][]{Voelschow16}.
+For example, V471~Tau is a post-common-envelope binary in which the secondary is a main-sequence solar-like star with a mass of $0.93M_\odot$, a radius of $0.96R_\odot$, and a binary period of about 0.5 days \citep[e.g.,][]{Voelschow16}.
 If tidal locking is assumed, this gives a ratio of gravitation to centrifugal forces of about 22.
-Interestingly, \cite{Zaire22} analyzed the magnetic activity of the K2 star in V471 Tau and found that the magnetic field is also dominated by a concentration on one hemisphere.
-The authors found that the spot coverage and brightness map, derived from Zeeman-Doppler imaging, do not follow the magnetic activity cycle inferred from H$\alpha$ variability.
-This suggests the possibility of the inappropriateness of spot coverage to study magnetic cycles in rapidly rotating stars \citep{Zaire22}.
+Interestingly, \cite{Zaire22} analyzed the magnetic activity of the K2 star in V471 Tau and find that the magnetic field is also dominated by a concentration on one hemisphere.
+They also find that the spot coverage and brightness map, derived from Zeeman-Doppler imaging, do not follow the magnetic activity cycle inferred from H$\alpha$ variability.
+This suggests that it might be inappropriate to use spot coverage to study magnetic cycles in rapidly rotating stars \citep{Zaire22}.